Lake Chapala – a local history

 The benefits of the evangelization by the Franciscan Fathers Friar Miguel de Bolonia, friar Martín de Jesús, or the Coruña, and Friar Juan de Amolón, were the construction of Axixic (Ajijic) convent, in 1531, and the Tlayacapan Church of San Antonio, the Chapala convent having been built in 1584.
 Of the three aforementioned, only the tower or steeple of the original San Antonio Tlayacapan church still remains.
 The parish churches of Chapala and Ajijic were started in the XVIII century with the secularization of religious buildings for the Franciscan Missionaries.
 From the XVI to the XVIII centuries Chapala was only partially commissioned by the Spanish Crown, being inhabited mainly by indians, in spite of the fact that the process of European colonization had started back in the XVI century.

-In addition to the first European colonization in the XVI century, the period 1895 to the decade of the ’30s of the present century, Chapala gave shelter among its population to a good number of foreigners of diverse nationalities, as well as to those of our fellow countrymen who began promoting tourism along the lakeside.
-Thus, the appearance of this “small fisherman’s village”, as described by Father Jesús T. Orozco, the town’s parish priest at the beginning of the century, was transformed by the first summer residences of neoclassic Mediterranean style, such as the “Casa Braniff” (now the Cazadores Restaurant), the building located at the corner of Degollado and Zaragoza streets (“Calvary” and “Fishing” streets until 1913), the building of the old Hotel Palmera and Hotel Niza, presently known as the Hotel Nido, and also the residences which can be seen along the boardwalk that leads to Francisco Madero Avenue (Beer Garden) where the Arzapalo Hotel, inaugurated in 1895, was located, as well as the Telegraph and Post Office building, to name but a few.
+In addition to the first European colonization in the XVI century, the period 1895 to the decade of the ’30s of the twentieth century, Chapala gave shelter among its population to a good number of foreigners of diverse nationalities, as well as to those of our fellow countrymen who began promoting tourism along the lakeside.
+Thus, the appearance of this “small fisherman’s village,” as described by Father Jesús T. Orozco, the town’s parish priest at the beginning of the century, was transformed by the first summer residences of neoclassic Mediterranean style, such as the “Casa Braniff” (now the Cazadores Restaurant), the building located at the corner of Degollado and Zaragoza streets (“Calvary” and “Fishing” streets until 1913), the building of the old Hotel Palmera and Hotel Niza, presently known as the Hotel Nido, and also the residences which can be seen along the boardwalk that leads to Francisco Madero Avenue (Beer Garden) where the Arzapalo Hotel, inaugurated in 1898, was located, as well as the Telegraph and Post Office building, to name but a few.

 The Town Hall (Palacio Municipal) and the old Railroad Station were built between 1913 and 1930.
 This railroad was the first and only service there was connecting Chapala with Guadalajara and on to the north of the country, and by way of Mexico City, to the rest of the world.
 This building represents the beginning of the “Grand Epoque” of the Chapala lakeside when Guadalajara high society spent their weekends here and came especially during Holy Week and the Christmas Holiday.

-With the introduction of the railroad, better alternatives were offered for the economic growth of the region, besides providing “a pleasure trip instead of a sacrifice”, as the railroad was more comfortable than the stage coaches which took up to 12 hours to make the trip, or the “Wichita” buses with big solid rubber tires, which also took a minimum of 5 hours to cover the same distance that the railroad did in 3 hours from Guadalajara to the “charming resort of Chapala:.
+With the introduction of the railroad, better alternatives were offered for the economic growth of the region, besides providing “a pleasure trip instead of a sacrifice”, as the railroad was more comfortable than the stage coaches which took up to 12 hours to make the trip, or the “Wichita” buses with big solid rubber tires, which also took a minimum of 5 hours to cover the same distance that the railroad did in 3 hours from Guadalajara to the “charming resort of Chapala.”

 At present, access to any point in the country is easy and fast, by land or by air.
 Chapala and the lakeside are only 20 minutes away from the Guadalajara International Airport.
 Also, the Guadalajara-Chapala highway connects with those that lead to Mexico City and the northern part of the country, as well as with the highway to Puerto Vallarta and the southern part of Jalisco and also with the highway to Michoacan, and to the south along the Pacific coast.